rharkor/next-boilerplate/README.md

 ### Usage within a team

-> Those steps require a version of git >= 2.43.2 due to the `space-checkout` feature.
+> Those steps require a version of git >= 2.43.2 due to the `sparse-checkout` feature.

 After initializing the project and pushing the changes to the repository, the other team members can follow the following steps: